 Across-the-board and Merit Increases for State Employees

-An across-the-board (ATB) pay increase of have not been approved for all Executive Branch and State classified employees.
-Merit increases have not been approved.
-Classified state employees can calculate the application of the across-the-board and merit increases for FY 2015-16 by clicking here once they are approved.
+An across-the-board (ATB) pay increase of 1% have been approved for all Executive Branch and State classified employees.
+Merit increases have been approved.
+Classified state employees can calculate the application of the across-the-board and merit increases for FY 2015-16 by clicking here.

 - 2014-15 Annual Total Compensation Report